 - Negative keywords prevent your ads from displaying in searches.

-For optimal Amazon keyword research, it’s important to define the types of keyword-based searches your target audience performs.
-Utilizing these differentiators optimally increases your Amazon ranking.
+For optimal Amazon keyword research, it’s essential to define the types of keyword-based searches your target audience performs.
+Then, utilizing these differentiators optimally increases your Amazon ranking.

 There are two types of negative keywords: phrase match and exact match.